-Our values - we act with integrity; we are inspiring; we We are part of the Parliamentary community, and all our achieve together, and we can be ourselves - play an important employees play a part in building a positive and respectful part in inspiring and motivating everyone who works at workplace culture.
-The Parliament Behaviour Code, the Delivery Authority and reflect our desire to create introduced in 2022, also applies to everyone working a culture that will be instrumental in us achieving the at the Delivery Authority.
-It sets out clear guidelines Programme vision. on how we should be treated, and how we should treat others, and details the processes available to report and How we conduct ourselves and carry out our work is of receive support if colleagues have experienced bullying, utmost importance.
-Our corporate values and behaviours harassment, or sexual misconduct.
-A new, one-off were developed collaboratively with colleagues and workshop on Parliament's Behaviour Code was introduced outline the expectations for everyone who works for for everyone working at the Delivery Authority in the Delivery Authority.
-February 2024.
+We are part of the Parliamentary community, and all our employees play a part in building a positive and respectful workplace culture.
+The Parliament Behaviour Code, introduced in 2022, also applies to everyone working at the Delivery Authority.
+It sets out clear guidelines on how we should be treated, and how we should treat others, and details the processes available to report and receive support if colleagues have experienced bullying, harassment, or sexual misconduct.
+A new, one-off workshop on Parliament's Behaviour Code was introduced for everyone working at the Delivery Authority in February 2024.